GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0014_add-datasets-metadata-to-node-beacon.md

 | :-------------- | :--------------------------------------- | :-------------------------------------- |
 | `6`             | After successfully updating new dataset metadata ⏩[Step 3.2](#832-update-metadata-for-existing-dataset), after adding permissions for the new dataset ⏩[Step 4](#84-add-permissions-for-your-new-dataset) or after making additional declarations for your dataset ⏩[Step 5](#85-make-additional-statements-for-your-dataset). | Node beacon maintainer |

 As the node beacon maintainer, proceed to validate your new dataset metadata by running the [beacon verifier](https://beacon-verifier-demo.ega-archive.org/) on your beacon instance.
+In case the service is not operative, please, proceed to [download and run the software locally](https://github.com/EGA-archive/beacon-verifier-v2) in order to verify your beacon.
 Focus on the `/datasets` endpoint.
 - If the endpoint is valid, record the action in the local audit or change log, including who performed the change, when it was performed, what was changed and the approved scope.
 - If the endpoint is not valid, record the response obtained from the used commands, adding all the information about the actions performed and the intended goal of performing them and report to the GDI Virtual Helpdesk so that requester communication continues through the VHD workflow.